-Dr. Jeff Volek, a dietitian and professor at the University of Connecticut, agrees.
+Dr. Jeff Volek, a dietitian and professor at Ohio State University, agrees.
 Volek, author of the Art and Science of Low-Carbohydrate Living, told me consuming a low-carb diet high in unprocessed saturated fat reverses type 2 diabetes, prevents heart disease, and fuels rapids weight loss.

 "There are very few people that a ketogenic diet could not help," said Volek, who has followed a ketogenic diet for the past 20 years.